Providence to install 25 license plate cameras to fight crime in the city. Here’s what you need to know. - The Boston Globe

 Clements acknowledged that residents may be skeptical, but defended the pilot program.

-The camera system is solar powered, and data storage is encrypted.
+The camera system is solar powered, data storage is encrypted, and data is purged after 30 days.
 Though the system is intended to capture footage of cars and license plates, Elorza said that they could also be used to help resolve existing criminal cases.
 He said the family of 15-year-old Ger’Vontae Tilson, who was shot and killed in the Silver Lake neighborhood late Saturday, has asked him when the city would integrate cameras to help fight crime.

-Cranston already has 29 such cameras scattered across the city, but earlier this month, the Portsmouth Town Council unanimously voted to rescind its prior support for the implementation of Flock Safety surveillance camera systems.
-At the time, Hannah Stern, policy associate of the ACLU of Rhode Island, called it a “huge win for privacy rights.”
+Cranston already has 29 such cameras scattered across the city, and the data are shared externally with police departments in Glocester, Pawtucket, Smithfield, and Woonsocket, as well as with the Massachusetts State Police, the New England State Police Information Network, and the Regional Organized Crime Information Center in Tennessee, among others.

 Advertisement